kjhscs2425/project-3-make-a-discord-bot-v2-Owls4all/proposal.md

 When a user says: do you like potatoes #Implemented
 My bot will respond by: yes

-When a user says: what time is it
+When a user says: what time is it #Implemented
 My bot will respond by: time for you to get a watch

-When a user says: let's play rock paper scissors!
-My bot will respond by: ok, what do you choose [set a variable: playing rock paper scissors:fair and choose a choice]
+When a user says: let's play rock paper scissors! #Implemented My bot will respond by: ok, what do you choose [set a variable: playing rock paper scissors:fair and choose a choice]

-When a user says: either rock, paper, or scissors {when playing}
-My bot will respond by: winning, losing, or playing fair depending on what state it's in
+When a user says: either rock, paper, or scissors {when playing} #Implemented My bot will respond by: winning, losing, or playing fair depending on what state it's in

 When a user says: Frost [something that isn't a known command] #Implemented